 - 6.4.1.
-The School has a legal duty to have due regard to the need to prevent people from being drawn into terrorism.
-Children may be susceptible to extremist ideology and radicalisation.
+The School has a legal duty to have due regard to the need to prevent people from becoming involved with or supporting terrorism.
+Children may be susceptible to extremist ideology and radicalisation into terrorism.
+Radicalisation is the process of a person legitimising support for, or use of, terrorist violence.
 Protecting children from this risk is part of the School's safeguarding approach. - 6.4.2.
 The School aims to build pupils' resilience to radicalisation by promoting fundamental British values and enabling them to challenge extremist views.
 Being drawn into terrorism includes not just violent extremism but also non-violent extremism, which can create an atmosphere conducive to terrorism and can popularise views which terrorists exploit.
 The School is committed to providing a safe space in which children, young people and staff can understand and discuss sensitive topics, including terrorism and the extremist ideas that are part of terrorist ideology, understand the risks associated with terrorism and develop the knowledge and skills to be able to challenge extremist arguments. - 6.4.3.
 The School has adopted the Government's definitions for the purposes of compliance with the Prevent duty: